Trivernis/snekdown-docs/chapters/configuration.md

 # Configuration

 Some attributes of a Snekdown document can be controlled by using a configuration file.
-The default name for this file is `Manifest.toml`.
+The default name of this file is `Manifest.toml`.
 When importing a `toml` file, it gets interpreted as a configuration file by default.
 Multiple configurations are combined.